Every child deserves the chance to learn

 Perhaps most important is that Creative Options understands that the success of any child is dependent on parent engagement.
 Parent engagement activities span all educational content areas: health, education, family and community services.
 We provide partnerships and developmental services to increase family support for school readiness.
 Creative Options also provides family coaching when families need extra support to break cycles of behavior that contribute to poverty, failure and abuse.

-ACCO’s new Creative Options Center will be located at the intersection of 13th and Peoria Street in Aurora, Colorado.
+ACCO’s newest Creative Options Center is located at the intersection of 13th and Peoria Street in Aurora, Colorado.
 This location is just within the boundary of The Children’s Corridor, a 40-square mile area straddling Denver and Aurora delineated by The Piton Foundation as among the most significant areas of need in Colorado.
 Of the 53,000 children who live in the Children’s Corridor, nearly 70% are in poverty or at risk.
 Ten new children are born every day in the corridor.
 Of those ten, four will not have adequate prenatal care; half won’t be reading at grade level by the 3rd grade; and only half will graduate from high school.

 - Six classrooms, each with its own partitioned restroom containing two child toilets and sinks.